paholg/subenum/README.md

 }
 ```

-## Limitations
+# Limitations

-Currently, generics are not supported.
-If desired, please open a ticket.
+Bound lifetimes (e.g. `for<'a, 'b, 'c>`) are not currently supported.
+Please
+open a ticket if these are desired.